BeanieODM/beanie/docs/tutorial/migrations.md

 ## Attention!

 Migrations use transactions inside.
-It works only with **MongoDB replica sets**
+They work only with **MongoDB replica sets**

 ## Create

-To create a new migration run:
+To create a new migration, run:

 ```shell
 beanie new-migration -n migration_name -p relative/path/to/migrations/directory/
 ```

-It will create a file with the name `*_migration_name.py` in the directory `relative/path/to/migrations/directory/`
+It will create a file named `*_migration_name.py` in the directory `relative/path/to/migrations/directory/`

 Migration file contains two classes: `Forward` and `Backward`.
 Each one contains instructions to roll migration respectively forward and backward.

 ## Run

-To roll one migration forward run:
+To roll one forward migration, run:

 ```shell
 beanie migrate -uri 'mongodb+srv://user:pass@host/db' -p relative/path/to/migrations/directory/ --distance 1
 ```

-To roll all the migrations forward run:
+To roll all forward migrations, run:

 ```shell
 beanie migrate -uri 'mongodb+srv://user:pass@host/db' -p relative/path/to/migrations/directory/
 ```

-To roll one migration backward run:
+To roll one backward migration, run:

 ```shell
 beanie migrate -uri 'mongodb+srv://user:pass@host/db' -p relative/path/to/migrations/directory/ --distance 1 --backward
 ```

-To roll all the migrations backward run:
+To roll all backward migrations, run:

 ```shell
 beanie migrate -uri 'mongodb+srv://user:pass@host/db' -p relative/path/to/migrations/directory/ --backward
 ```

-To show help message with all the parameters and descriptions run
+To show the help message with all the parameters and descriptions, run:

 ```shell
 beanie migrate --help